WangbrosLouie/MySchoolStuff/listeningmusics/ReadMe.txt

 Don't Steal My Songs!

-Note: This does not apply to "Azure Temple.mid", "untitled.opus" and "يا طارشي.mid"; those songs are not mine.
+Note: This does not apply to "Azure Temple.mid", "Armored Sensui.mid", "untitled.opus" and "يا طارشي.mid"; those songs are not mine.

 By putting my songs here on my repo, I am allowing you to download and listen to them for free.
 I do not allow you to redistribute these songs as your songs that you created.